vedanshdwivedi/Mask-RCNN/README.md

 # Mask-RCNN
 Basics and Hand-On
-NOTE : All the actions and works have been done on Ubuntu Platform
+NOTE : All the actions and works have been done on Ubuntu Virtual Machine

 TO INSTALL Mask_RCNN :